-Top 10 Things to do on Your Copenhagen Trip with Kids
+Top 10 Things to Do in Copenhagen with Kids

 If you’re looking to explore Copenhagen with kids, this Copenhagen travel guide will lead you through some of the best places.
 From art galleries to old warehouses to street food, there’s always some new way to experience Copenhagen!

 Tivoli Gardens is an amusement park right in the heart of the city.
+It’s one of the very best Copenhagen kids activities.
 Ticket prices are cheaper for kids under eight, and there are various bands available depending on what you want to do.

 The thing about Tivoli Gardens is that it’s not just about rides!
 Concerts, ballet shows, performances, and more all take place in the gardens.